up9inc/mockintosh/docs/Async.md

     "lastProduced": 1618695168.6416173
 }
 ```

+> Note: `create: true` flag enables the topic creation if the given topic is not created yet.

 It's also possible to select the producer using its `index` number as an alternative to the actor's `name` like: